bahtiyartan/troia/docs/35StringManipulations.rst

 To insert a meaningful character (such as ') to a hardcode string, escape character are used in different programming languages.
 Escape character changes the interpretation method of following characters.
 For example ' (single quote) character limits hardcode strings, when programmer wants to insert a single quote, he/she must use an escape character.

 **TROIA does not support escape characters for hardcode strings.** Instead of escaping, TOCHAR() system function is used to insert special characters to a hardcode string.
-TOCHAR() function gets decimal ASCII corresponding of requested character and returns a single character as string.
+TOCHAR() function gets decimal ASCII correspondent of requested character and returns a single character as string.
 For example programmer must pass 39 to get a single quote character or 10 for a newline character.

 ::